Scenery from the train to Belgrade

 The 'Lisinski' sleeper train from Munic to Zagreb, boarding in Munich

-Above, the air-conditioned Croatian sleeping-car to Zagreb is boarding at Munich Hbf.
+Above, the air-conditioned Croatian sleeping-car to Zagreb.
 It has 10 compartments with washbasin, each of which can be used as 1, 2 or 3 berth, with toilets at the end of the corridor.
 Compartments convert to a private sitting room for evening or morning use.
 A light breakfast is included in the sleeper fare.

 The Croatian couchette car is the next vehicle to the right, also modern & air-conditioned with 4 & 6 bunk compartments, ideal for families.
 Couchettes convert from bunks to seats for evening or morning use.